-New resources: Marine Toolkits
+New resource: Marine Toolkits

-These Marine Toolkits address emerging priorities and new requirements for GEF marine and coastal projects and promote innovative approaches captured by harvesting and codifying experiences, best practices and lessons learned from the existing GEF LME, ICM, MPA and MSP projects.
+The marine toolkits are knowledge sharing and guidance products to support GEF Large Marine Ecosystems (LME) projects, as well as other Integrated Coastal Management (ICM), Marine Protected Areas (MPA), Marine Spatial Planning (MSP), and coastal and marine climate change adaptation projects.
+The toolkits address emerging priorities and new requirements for GEF marine and coastal projects and promote innovative approaches captured by harvesting and codifying experiences, best practices and lessons learned from the existing GEF LME, ICM, MPA and MSP projects.